Sleep Calculator

 Calculation Case Result

-To use this tool, enter the time you need to wake up or the time you plan to go to bed.
-The calculator will then work backward or forward to suggest optimal times for rest.
+Enter either the time you need to wake up or the time you plan to go to bed.
+The calculator works backward or forward through 90-minute sleep cycles to suggest optimal times for rest.

 Rules of Healthy Sleep